superkarn/superkarn.github.io/resume/index.markdown

 **Lead Technical Architect**
 [Cox Automotive](https://www.coxautoinc.com/)
 - Led a distributed engineering team, working on digital multi-point inspection and service tracking software for auto dealerships.
-- Designed and successfully migrated all applications and infrastructure to AWS in 18 months.
+- Designed and successfully migrated applications and infrastructure to AWS within the requested timeline (12 months).
 - Optimized database queries, with up to 95% improvement on search features.
 - Implemented Blue-Green deployment which eliminated deployment downtime, provided quick rollback, and improved testing process.